edersoncorbari/edersoncorbari.github.io/_posts/2019-01-28-scala-spark-fsimage.md

 title: "HDFS offline analysis of FsImage metadata"
 categories:
     - Tutorials
-excerpt: Loading an XML into spark and parsing HDFS offline data.
+excerpt: We take a look at how to analyze and visualize metadata stored in XML files using some open source big data tools, such as HDFS, Hive, and GnuPlot.
 tags:
     - FsImage
     - Spark